jeremymailen/kotlinter-gradle/README.md

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

-The `disabledRules` property can includes an array of rule ids you wish to disable.
+The `disabledRules` property can include an array of rule ids you wish to disable.
 For example to allow wildcard imports:
 ```groovy
 disabledRules = ["no-wildcard-imports"]
 ```
 You must prefix rule ids not part of the standard rule set with `<rule-set-id>:<rule-id>`.
 For example `experimental:annotation`.

+The `baseline` property is a path to a baseline file relative to the module being configured.
+The baseline file needs to be generated via [`ktlint`](https://github.com/pinterest/ktlint)

 ### Editorconfig